Ricardo Salinas Pliego

-Ricardo Benjamín Salinas Pliego (born 19 October 1955) is a Mexican businessman, founder and chairman of Grupo Salinas, a corporate conglomerate with interests in telecommunications, media, financial services, and retail.
+Ricardo Benjamín Salinas Pliego (born 19 October 1955) is a Mexican business magnate, founder and chairman of Grupo Salinas, a corporate conglomerate with interests in telecommunications, media, financial services, and retail.

-An outspoken supporter of minarchism and neoliberalism, he is the third richest person in Mexico and the 172nd richest person in the world with an estimated net worth of US$13.6 billion in February 2021.
+An outspoken supporter of libertarianism, he is the third richest person in Mexico and the 172nd richest person in the world with an estimated net worth of US$13.6 billion in February 2021.
+He is the 7th wealthiest person in Latin America.

 Career

 Ricardo Salinas Pliego is a CPA graduate of the Instituto Tecnológico y de Estudios Superiores de Monterrey (ITESM).
 After earning an MBA at Tulane University, he joined Elektra in 1981 as import manager.
-He learned the business moves when the company faced dire financial straits at the continuing devaluation of the eighties.
 Between 1981 and 1986, Salinas experimented with other businesses such as a restaurant in Monterrey, satellite dishes and the sale of systems multi communication.

-In 1987 Ricardo succeeded his father Hugo Salinas Price as CEO of Grupo Elektra.
-The company began as a family-owned furniture manufacturing company called Salinas & Rocha founded in 1906 by Salinas' great-grandfather, Benjamin Salinas.
-In 1950, Hugo Salinas Rocha created Grupo Elektra and when Ricardo Salinas became CEO of the company in 1987 he refocused Elektra on basic products: appliances, electronics, and furniture.
-Significantly, he developed at Elektra a vast new consumer market among Mexico's lower middle income consumers by providing credit sales and diverse financial products and services.
+In 1987, Salinas succeeded his father, Hugo Salinas Price, as chief executive officer of Grupo Elektra.
+The company originated as a family-owned furniture manufacturer, Salinas & Rocha, founded in 1906 by his great-grandfather, Benjamín Salinas.

-Grupo Elektra expanded further and became Mexico's biggest consumer-finance company when, in 2002, it won the first banking license granted to any Mexican institution in nearly a decade.
-The strategy was to build new markets by creating new buying power among classes of people largely ignored by most other major Mexican businesses.
-Thus was born Banco Azteca, which currently has operations in Mexico, Panama, Guatemala and Honduras.
-Subsequently, Grupo Elektra obtained two financial licenses from the federal government to create Seguros Azteca and Afore Azteca.

 Salinas is also chairman of TV Azteca, one of the world's two largest producers of Spanish-language television programming.
 Under his leadership, TV Azteca broke Mexico's long-standing television monopoly through the successful privatization of a media package offered by the government.

-In 2001, TV Azteca launched Azteca America, a wholly owned Spanish-language broadcasting network aimed at the 50 million-strong Hispanic population of the United States.
-Azteca America had affiliates in 70 markets, including Los Angeles, New York City, Chicago, Miami and Houston, reaching 89 percent of the Hispanic population in the U.S. Azteca America was sold to HC2 Holdings in 2017.